 7 Mistake 7: Not recognizing or ignoring a pool leak

 Due to fears of torn up concrete and huge repair bills, some home owners have confided that they would put off leak detection even though it is possible that the leak in question will be completely painless to fix.
 Leak detection service itself costs around $200-300 in addition to the cost of fixing the leak.
 Sometimes the fix is just a new fitting and silicone; it’s not always a big deal.
 Even so, if you notice that you are beginning to lose water, think of how the leaking water in the soil could be impacting your pool or even your home’s foundation.
-What if it causes displacement of your pool or pool deck?
+What if it causes displacement of your pool or pool decking?
 Waiting will only make the problem worse.
 Better to call a leak detection service or your pool service company and find out what’s going on as soon as you notice an issue.

 8 Mistake 8: Safety as an afterthought